Medical advice 1177

 Directions to Uddevalla Hospital

-Sweden, among with the European Union countries, provides free or reduced cost medical treatment to visitors, students, posted workers and pensioners.
-To access the free or reduced cost treatments, you need a European Health Insurance Card (EHIC).
-The card entitles you to state-run medical services only, and you will be treated on the same basis as an 'insured' citizen of the country that you are visiting.
-Primärvården and NU-sjukvården are both examples of state-run medical services.
+As part of the European Union, Sweden, along with the 27 other EU Member States, provides free or reduced cost medical treatment to visitors, students, posted workers and pensioners.
+To access these benefits you will need a European Health Insurance Card (EHIC).
+This card entitles you to state-run medical services only and you will be treated on the same basis as an 'insured' citizen of the country you are visiting.
+The NU Hospital Group and Primärvården (primary health care) are two examples of state-run medical services.

 What treatment is covered and what will I be charged for?

-- Doctors at Primärvården and NU-sjukvården are affiliated to the public insurance scheme.
-You must show your European Health Insurance Card (EHIC), or you will be charged the full cost of the treatment.
-With an EHIC, you will still have to pay part of the cost, which is not refundable.
-You will also have to pay the full cost of dental treatment up to a fixed limit, and most of the cost above this limit.
-Any reductions will be made before you get your bill.
+- Doctors employed by the NU Hospital Group and Primärvården are affiliated to the public insurance scheme.
+Therefore you must show your European Health Insurance Card (EHIC) whilst at your doctors appointment otherwise you will be charged the full cost of the treatment.
+With the EHIC you will have to pay part of the cost, which is non-refundable.
+You will also have to pay the full cost of a dental treatment up to a fixed limit and most of the additional costs above this limit.
+Any reductions will be made before you receive your bill.

-- Prescriptions: you will have to pay the full cost of any prescription drugs up to a limit, and part of any costs above this limit.
+- Prescriptions: you will have to pay the full cost of any prescriptions up to a fixed limit, and part of any costs above this limit.

-- Hospitals: you can go to any public hospital.
-In-patient care is free, but you will have to pay part of the cost of any outpatient care.
-There is a fixed, non-refundable daily charge.
+- Hospitals: you can go to any of the public hospitals.
+In-patient care is free, but you will have to pay part of the cost of any out-patient care - there is a fixed, non-refundable daily charge.